IHE/ITI.MHDS/index.md

 </table>

-#### 50.6.2.3 System that consumes clinical data elements Systems Design
+#### 1:50.6.2.3 System that consumes clinical data elements Systems Design

-This system can consume data elements using the QEDm Profile that have been extracted from the documents published in the MHDS by way of the mXDE Profile.
+This system can consume data elements using the [QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf) Profile that have been extracted from the documents published in the MHDS by way of the [mXDE](https://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
 The other actors shown are there to support this primary function.
 Further details can be found in the referenced profiles.

 System that consumes clinical data elements - Integration Statement